khanmaster/ansiblewithvagrant/README.md

 - Command to check date and time: ```ansible all -a "date"```
 ![](ansible_date.png)

-- You have been tasked to install mysql on all servers or 1 server
+- if you have been tasked to install mysql on all servers or 1 server
-- What pre checks would be needed to get done ``` Memory availability``` ```disk available space``` etc.
+- What pre checks would be required to get done ``` Memory availability``` ```disk available space``` etc.
 ## How to Check the memory on host servers with Ad-hoc commands
-- The following ansible ad hoc command would help you get the free memory of all the hosts in the single or all hosts/servers .
+- The following ansible ad-hoc command would help you get the desired outcome of all the hosts in the single or all hosts/servers .
 - As you could see we are running the free -m command on the remote hosts and collecting the information.
 - This is ```best practice``` to check the available space before installing any packages.
 - command: ```ansible all -a "free -a"```
 ![](free_memory.png)
-- How to check existing directories in all our servers using command inside the VMs shell
+- How to check existing directories in all our servers using command inside the VMs shell from Ansible machine
 - command: ``` ansible all -m shell -a "ls -a" ```
 ![](check_dir.png)

 ## Amazing isn’t it!
-How smartly we have been communicating with our VMs with Ansible using Ansible Ad-hoc commands
+How smartly we have been communicating with our VMs with Ansible using Ad-hoc commands
 - There are plenty more Ad-hoc commands available on Ansible doc page
 - ```https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html```

-## The best advantage of Ansible is that it is agentless, therefore we did not need to install Ansible or any dependencies on our servers/VMs and we still successfully run various different commands on the servers from our Ansible machine.
+## The best advantage of Ansible is that it is agentless, therefore we did not need to install Ansible or any dependencies on our servers/VMs and we still successfully ran various different commands on the servers from our Ansible machine.

 - Now its time to move onto next level to create and use Ansible Playbooks

 # Ansible Playbooks

 ## Playbooks are a completely different way to use ansible than in ad-hoc task execution mode, and are particularly powerful.
 - Playbooks are written in ```YAML Yet Another Mark up Language```, which is easier to understand than a JSON or XML file.
 - Each task in the playbook is executed sequentially for each host in the inventory file before moving on to the next task.